RamaSai2519/spam_blocker/ARCHITECTURE.md

 **Alternative Considered**: Let ring normally, then mute if spam detected
 - Rejected: User would hear initial ring from spam calls

-### 2. 6-Second Timeout
+### 2. 5-Second Wait + 5-Second Buffer = 10-Second Timeout
-**Decision**: Allow calls after 6 seconds if no name detected.
+**Decision**: Wait 5 seconds, then scan screen.
+Allow calls after 10 seconds total if no keywords found.

 **Rationale**:
-- Truecaller typically displays names within 5 seconds
+- Most caller ID apps display information within 5 seconds
+- 5-second wait ensures caller info has time to appear
-- 1-second buffer for processing
+- Additional 5-second buffer for screen scanning and processing
 - Prevents legitimate calls from being permanently silent
 - Better to allow a spam call than block a legitimate one

-### 3. Accessibility Service for Truecaller
+### 3. Accessibility Service for Screen Scanning
-**Decision**: Use AccessibilityService instead of direct API.
+**Decision**: Use AccessibilityService to scan entire screen instead of targeting specific apps.

 **Rationale**:
-- Truecaller doesn't provide public API
+- Most caller ID apps don't provide public APIs
-- Accessibility service can read on-screen content
+- Accessibility service can read all on-screen content
-- Works with current Truecaller versions
+- Works with any caller ID app or overlay (Truecaller, Google Phone, etc.)
+- Universal approach - doesn't depend on specific app UI
 - No need for root access

-**Risk**: May break if Truecaller changes UI significantly
+**Risk**: May not work if accessibility permissions are revoked

 ### 4. Keyword-Based Matching
 **Decision**: Simple substring matching (case-insensitive).